-- The student's advisor is responsible for guiding the student until he/she completes the program. - The department gives consideration to the student's interests, preferred approach, and academic background as well as fields of research/education of the faculty members, and determines the student's advisor after admission.
+- > The student's advisor is responsible for guiding the student until he/she completes the program. - The department gives consideration to the student's interests, preferred approach, and academic background as well as fields of research/education of the faculty members, and determines the student's advisor after admission.
 The student shall download, fill out, and submit the questionnaire on his/her interests and preferred approach by the following due date.

-Tuesday, October 11, 2016
+Wednesday, October 4, 2017

-As a general rule, the advisor of each student is chosen by the department from the full-time faculty members of the major that the student belongs to.
+- Then, after a program orientation on that day, each student shall select a preferred academic advisor by Tuesday, October 10, after which a matching exercise will be made. - As a general rule, the advisor of each student is chosen by the department from the full-time faculty members of the major that the student belongs to.
 However, a faculty member from another major can also be chosen as an advisor.